Homemade and affordable hair conditioner options

 I have very fine hair that gets extremely dry, especially during the cold winter months.
 What works for me is applying coconut oil on the ends of my hair after I take a shower.
 I only use a dime-sized amount and work it through only on the ends.
 Then I use the residue on my hands to moisturize my elbows and hands so it does double-duty!
 I also don't use a hair dryer or flat iron, which worsens the problem of split ends.

 My hair is also quite dry, and I've discovered that there's no reason you can't use an ordinary, inexpensive rinse-out conditioner in place of a leave-in conditioner.
 I just lightly towel-dry my hair after my shower, apply a dollop of conditioner, and comb it through.
-I use Alberto VO5 Moisture Milks conditioner, which contains biotin (a nutrient supposed to be good for strengthening the hair) and costs about a dollar a bottle, but you can go with any conditioner that works well for you.
+I use Alberto VO5 Moisture Milks conditioner, which contains biotin (a nutrient supposed to be good for strengthening the hair), but you can go with any conditioner that works well for you.

 You can watch the sales at drugstores for leave-in conditioner.
 I've often combined coupons and sales and paid about 20% of the standard price.